-4 Places With the French Touch in Peaceful Pondicherry
+9 Places With the French Touch in Pondicherry

-Pondicherry is a coastal town and it had been under French rule for centuries till India became independent in 1947.
-So it is often referred to as the Indian French Riveira.
-Major part of this town looks closer to Tamilnadu in culture, language and ethnic mix while the French touch is preserved in a small region known as the heritage town or the white town.
+Pondicherry is a coastal town, and it had been under French rule for centuries till India became independent in 1947.
+This coastal town is often referred to as the India's French Riviera.

-The four places with a French touch are as given under
+The nine places worth visiting are as given under

 - Any house in the heritage town